-18The HOEPA regulation was made ineffective by proactive regulation avoidance and exemption lobbying done by both depository and nondepository lenders (Engel and McCoy (2011)).
+&lt;sup>19The HOEPA regulation was made ineffective by proactive regulation avoidance and exemption lobbying done by both depository and nondepository lenders (Engel and McCoy (2011)).
 Even the state HOEPA laws had minimal to no impact on the subprime market in general and behavior of subprime lenders in particular (Bostic, Engel, McCoy, Pennington-Cross, and Wachter (2008)).
-A 2001 Federal Reserve System study shows that 5% of subprime loans fell under HOEPA regulation.
+A 2001 Federal Reserve System study shows that only 5% of subprime loans fell under HOEPA regulation.
+Consistently, in the unreported set of tests, we find no difference in either mortgage company activity or its impact on mortgage defaults when we compare states with strong mini-HOEPA laws to those with weak/no mini-HOEPA laws.
+In this analysis, we exploit the index of mini-HOEPA laws restrictiveness compiled by Bostic, Engel, McCoy, Pennington-Cross, and Wachter (2008).